chaoss/augur/README.md

 Frontend development guide coming soon!

 You're good to go.
-You can start a single instance of the API by running `ghdata`.
+You can start a single instance of the API by running `augur`.
 Run `make dev-start` to start both the Brunch server and Gunicorn server for full-stack development.

 The screen sessions can be killed with `make dev-stop`